 The Notes are subject to a lock up period of 12 months following the relevant issue date and may not be redeemed during the lock up period unless otherwise approved by the Directors in writing at their discretion.
 The Notes may be redeemed as of the last business day of each calendar month or at the discretion of the Directors subject to at least 35 business days' prior notice.

-At 31 December 2020, Notes payable not subject to lock up amounted to €2,782,681 (2019: €1,941,441) and Notes payable subject to lock up amounted to €451,427 (2019: €901,634).
+Loans receivable may mature or be realised at a timeframe that is ultimately longer than outstanding Noteholders redemptions requests.
+In such a scenario, where the Company is unable to liquidate loans in an orderly manner in order to fund redemptions, the Company may take longer to effect settlement of redemptions.
+At 31 December 2022, Notes payable not subject to lock up amounted to €5,499,219 (2021: €2,936,550) and Notes payable subject to lock up amounted to €1,054,278 (2021: €2,582,322).